Warning over ‘dangerous’ flooding in cities and rural areas

 It comes after weeks of little rain and warm conditions have caused droughts across parts of the UK, leaving land parched.

-An official drought was declared in eight areas of England on Friday by the National Drought Group, including Devon and Cornwall, Kent and south London, East Anglia and the East Midlands.
+The National Drought Group on Friday moved parts of the South West, parts of southern and central England, and the East of England into official drought status.

-South West Water, Welsh Water, Southern Water and South East Water have already imposed hosepipe restrictions while Yorkshire Water’s ban will start on August 26 and Thames Water said it is planning one in the coming weeks.
+Welsh Water, Southern Water and South East Water have already imposed hosepipe restrictions, Yorkshire Water’s ban will start on August 26, the same day as South West Water will introduce one for Cornwall and parts of Devon, and Thames Water said it is planning one in the coming weeks.

 Inverness in Scotland was hit by heavy rain on Sunday, with footage and photos shared online showing water leaking through the ceiling of a Vue cinema and flooding a Tesco store.